HazemAbdesamed/legisFrance-data-engineering/Readme.md

 The approach followed is to get all the links of (version initiale), navigating through each of them and getting information about the legal text and its articles.

-The data collected is stored in a [csv file](https://github.com/HazemAbdesamed/legisFrance-data-engineering/blob/main/csv_files/legal_texts.csv)
+The data collected is stored in a [csv file](https://github.com/HazemAbdesamed/legisFrance-data-engineering/blob/main/csv_files/legal_texts.csv).

 ![alt text](https://user-images.githubusercontent.com/48518599/234459110-cfb9c71f-aca8-4dca-8dfc-6e9a4349cf6c.png "csv file")

-The code used to scrape data can be found in [scrape.py file](https://github.com/HazemAbdesamed/legisFrance-data-engineering/blob/main/airflow/dags/functions/scrape.py)
+The code implemented to scrape data can be found in [scrape.py file](https://github.com/HazemAbdesamed/legisFrance-data-engineering/blob/main/airflow/dags/functions/scrape.py).

 ## Step 2 : Data Modelling and ETL Pipeline